🚀 Download 21 Must‑Solve Questions for Class 10 Boards! 🚀

 Ans:

-Let’s start with the diagram for this question: From the top of a building 60 m high, the angles of depression of the top and bottom CBSE 2024
+Let’s start with the diagram for this question: As observed from the top of

 Here we have tower AB of 100m height.